Proof gap in "Sufficient conditions for uniqueness of the Weak Value" by J. Dressel and A. N. Jordan, J. Phys. A 45 (2012) 015304: The ``Comment'' paper submitted to J. Phys. A

 Inquiries of May 13 and July 18 yielded courteous responses, but no substantive information about its status except that it is being considered by a referee.
 As of this writing, September 20, 2012, over nine months after initial submission, I have no idea what might be its status.

 By comparison, DJ was accepted about a month after submission.
 It was first received on October 13, 2011, and I was notified on November 13 by J.\ Phys.\ A.\ that it had been accepted.

 There is a story here, but this is not the place to tell it.
-Further information can be found on the ``papers'' page of my website, www.math.umb.edu/$\sim$sp.
+Further information can be found on the ``papers'' page of my website, www.math.umb.edu/$\sim$sp. \\[2ex] {\bf Note added February 8, 2013:}

+The above were the circumstances when the previous Version 6 of this work was posted.
+Subsequently, the ``Comment'' was rejected, but not for any substantive reason.

+In particular, there was no objection to its mathematics.
+No referees' reports were included with the rejection, and the only ``reason'' given was that rejection was the ``most satisfactory'' course for the journal.
+After I specifically requested the referees' reports, JPA admitted that they had been unable to obtain any.
+Details, including the rejection letter, can be found at www.math.umb.edu/$\sim$sp.

+The authors (Dressel and Jordan) subsequently published in JPA a ``Corrigendum'' \cite{corrigendum} which acknowledges a gap in the proof of the ``General theorem'' (GT) of DJ \cite{DJ}.
+They present a Lemma which they think fills the gap, presented in a way which suggests that it answers Version 6's objections to DJ's attempted proof of its GT.

+However, I dispute that the Lemma does fill the gap in the proof of the GT.
+The authors have chosen to ignore Version 6's objection to DJ's attempted proof.

+In the context of DJ's attempted proof, the Corrigendum's Lemma is essentially equivalent to the Conjecture which is the centerpiece of the present work, though the statements of the Lemma and Conjecture are superficially different.
+The Corrigendum does not mention the Conjecture, \footnote{ The Conjecture is prior to any public (and, to my knowlege, private) statement of DJ's Lemma.
+DJ learned of the Conjecture from privileged information---a copy of the submitted ``Comment'' furnished them by JPA before it was publicly posted.} which Version 6 states that I believed I had proved.

+I believe that the Lemma of the Corrigendum, if correct, would only establish the GT for the case of a ``linear'' POVM (defined in subsequent subsections).
+The Conjecture stated that the GT would be true under this additional ``linearity'' hypothesis.

+However, the proof of the Lemma appears to be fatally flawed due to a calculational error.
+This Version 7 adds a final Appendix 3 which pinpoints the error and gives a simple algebraic proof of an important special case of the Lemma/Conjecture. \footnote{When Version 6 was posted, I had convinced myself that I could prove the full Lemma/Conjecture, but refrained from claiming this because I've not wanted to invest the time to write out the proof in full.
+It was not much trouble to write out the special case. }

+I apologize to the reader for what may seem like confusing updates like this one added here and there.
+I have put an enormous amount of work into trying to unravel the densely written claims of DJ, and I have neither the energy nor desire to rewrite the whole thing.
+Also, I think that the semi-chronological presentation may provide useful insights into the procedures and professional standards of JPA.

+Quite a few morals could be drawn from the history of the present work, but I leave their formulation to the reader.
+To preserve the historical record, I have not altered Version 6 from here to the final Appendix 3.
+The only typo that I have noticed in Version 6 is one phrase ``take into count'' where ``take into account'' was intended.